Date of Award

 Messias Gonzaga Pereira

 Pereira, Messias Gonzaga, "Restriction fragment length polymorphism in sorghum (Sorghum bicolor (L.) Moench): genetic map construction and analysis of quantitative traits " (1993).
 Retrospective Theses and Dissertations.
-Paper 10851.
+10851.